Kyza/nests/README.md

 ### Arrays

-_Please please please_ be careful when using arrays in your nests.
-They can be many times slower than normal which is devestating for performance on large arrays with ~100,000 items.

-On my machine it takes ~13ms to use `unshift` on a normal array with 1,000,000 items, while it takes ~625ms to use unshift the same array in a nest.

-**But don't run away just yet!**

-If possible, try to use objects instead of arrays.
-If you absolutely need to use a large array in your nest, create a nest with the `fastArrays` option.
+If you want to get the most performance out of arrays in nests as possible, use the `fastArrays` option.

+When you're using arrays that are greater in size than ~500 items use the `fastArrays` option.

 Remember references again!
 When transferring data from a nest to a normal array, remember to use a deep copy function (or the spread operator (`[...nest.array]`) if array items aren't objects) to get a normal array that isn't attached to the nest.

 #### The fastArrays Option

 If you are using a large array in your nest, you can use the `fastArrays` option to make it faster.
-This _drastically_ speeds arrays back up.
+This drastically speeds arrays back up.

-Using `fastArrays` boosts the speed from the large array example above to around the same as normal arrays.

 However, there's a price.
 The emitter will no longer emit events from inside arrays.
 This means you will have to run `nest.array = nest.array` after modifying the array.